-(a) UK resident individuals
+(i) UK resident individuals

-Interest distributions paid by the Company (save in respect of distributions to certain qualifying Shareholders) are treated as yearly interest and, as such, are subject to income tax.
+Interest distributions paid by a Sub-Fund (save in respect of distributions to certain qualifying Shareholders) are treated as yearly interest and, as such, are subject to income tax.

 No income tax is required to be deducted at source from interest distributions, with the result that Shareholders will receive interest distributions gross of any tax.